Spatial Analysis for AI-segmented Histopathology Images: Methods and Implementation: Online Tool Implementation

 \subsection{Output Types and Visualization}

 SASHIMI produces two forms of output.
 Functional outputs consist of spatial summary statistics rendered as plots, enabling interpretation of distance-based spatial relationships.
 Scalar outputs include autocorrelation measures, similarity indices, and summary statistics of the persistence diagram.
 Returned in tabular form, it provides quantitative measures suitable for direct comparison and statistical analysis.
 All computed features can be downloaded in CSV format for downstream use.
+By coupling immediate visualization with downloadable, analysis-ready feature tables, SASHIMI is designed to support rapid exploratory workflows for practitioners—allowing users to screen spatial patterns, generate hypotheses, and export standardized outputs for subsequent statistical modeling without additional software setup on the user side.